open5e/open5e/content/srd/classes.md

 For some barbarians, rage is a means to an end— that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
-As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-­‐‑being.
+As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-being.

 #### Frenzy